North Goa district: Estado Da India (1510)

 Fired with the dream of establishing an Eastern Empire for Portugal, Afonso De Albuquerque, Governor-General of Goa, set to acquire strategic centers also the trade route.
 At the invitation of the Admiral of the Vijayanagar's fleet, he occupied Goa with little initial opposition.
 Though temporarily routed, he triumphantly regained possession of the city on 25 November 1510, and kneeling in the public square he dedicated Goa to St. Catherine whose feast was on that day.

 In 1530 Goa became the capital of the Portuguese Empire in the East and mistress of the sea from the Cape of Good Hope to the China Sea.

 Saint Francis Xavier (1542–1552)

-The arrival in AD 1542 of a young Spanish nobleman turned Jesuit, with a brilliant background of academic learning, created an impact that was tremendous.
+The arrival in AD 1542 of a young Spanish nobleman turned Jesuit.
+With a background of academic learning, created an impact that was tremendous.
 His compassion for the weak and the downtrodden, his dynamic zeal and his innate holiness edified many.
 Two years after his death in AD 1552, the incorrupt body of the saint was enshrined in Goa.
 It continued to attract pilgrims from all over the world even to this day.